Thorium/thorium.github.io/FSharpAzure/2-DataUsage/DataUsageEng.md

 Test also other sets under "data." and "data.Commons.".
 Note the Visual Studio Intellisense while you type:

 ![](1-Freebase.png)

+Using this TypeProvider more will require API-key as a parameter to GetDataContext().

 ## CSV TypeProvider ##